Nebraska State Fair: History

+The Nebraska State Fair was canceled in 1917 and 1918 because of World War I, and from 1942 to 1945 because of World War II.

+Since the early 1990s, the fair has ended on Labor Day.

 Low attendance threatened the survival of the fair in the early years of the 2000s.
 It was added as a voluntary donation recipient to Nebraska's annual state income tax and attendance rose enough in subsequent years to keep it going.
 In 2008, Nebraska state lawmakers passed bill LB1116, which relocated the fair to Grand Island.
 The bill was supported by the University of Nebraska–Lincoln, which wanted the land cleared to construct the Nebraska Innovation Campus.
 Several citizens filed a legal challenge to LB116, contending that it "created a special benefit" for some of the groups and people involved in the plan.
 However, in May 2010 the Nebraska Supreme Court rejected those arguments and upheld an earlier dismissal of the lawsuit.
 There was also an attempt to overturn the state law by referendum, but the petition failed to get enough signatures to qualify for the ballot.

 The state allocated $42 million to construct new facilities in Grand Island, building adjacent to the city's existing county fairgrounds, arena, and horse track at Fonner Park and the Heartland Event Center.

-The Nebraska State Fair was canceled in 1917 and 1918 because of World War I, and from 1942 to 1945 because of World War II.
 The COVID-19 pandemic caused a number of fair events to be canceled in 2020.